Regional RoundUp June 2021

-May Mission Month was embraced as we listened and was challenged by guest speakers Scott and Bronwyn Waterhouse.
+We embraced May Mission Month as we listened and heard a challenge by guest speakers Scott and Bronwyn Waterhouse.
 Both Scott and Bronwyn shared their hearts and spoke of the work they do in helping people in Ulverstone through City Mission and New Mornings.

 Our UB Youth have continued to meet together fortnightly on Saturdays throughout Term Two.
 They have enjoyed an 80’s theme night (pictured), where the leaders may have had too much fun dressing up!

-A bonfire at Camp Clayton was held, where our youth band led a time of worship, and some of our kids shared their testimonies.
+We had a bonfire at Camp Clayton, where our youth band led a time of worship, and some of our kids shared their testimonies.
 When invited, a number of kids came forward to either ask Jesus to be Lord of their life, or to recommit their life to Him.
 This really was an exciting evening of which we are still praising God for.

-We finished our term with a Youth-Take-Over night where the night was run by our youth.
-This was a glow in the dark theme.
+We finished our term with a Youth-Take-Over night where the youth ran the night., with a glow-in-the-dark theme.
 Everyone was encouraged to come wearing black so we could deck them out in glow sticks and glow paint.
-Our entire night was organized and run by the youth with the devotion and games being centred on Jesus being light.
+The youth organised and ran our entire night with the devotion and games centred on Jesus being light.
 Once again, our youth band led us in worship.
 We are excited for our planned term 3 program to commence, but even more excited to do life with these amazing kids and watch them grow in their relationship with Jesus and each other.

 The gift of song

-Over the last couple of months, we have been blessed to have a number of people join us on a Sunday morning from the Solomon Islands.
-It was an absolute treat on Mother's Day to be ministered to, by them in song.
+Over the last couple of months, it has been a blessing to have a number of people join us on a Sunday morning from the Solomon Islands.
+On Mother’s Day they ministered to us in song – an absolute treat!
 The songs they sang were moving and heartfelt.
 In addition, our Tuesday morning craft group kindly knitted each of them a beanie to aid in keeping them warm while they pick fruit.

 Alpha continues on a Wednesday evening, as we join together for a meal, watch, listen, love and have great conversation.
 We have just enjoyed a weekend together at Camp Clayton.